Clamepending/ZirconTutorial/content/posts/Robotics.md

 analogRead(A5);
 ```

-Just reading the pin doesnt do much, so we can store the valuein a variable like this:
+Just reading the pin doesnt do much, so we can store the value in a variable like this:
 ```C++
 int sensorData = analogRead(A5);
 ```